Skip to content

 • Residence hall (fall semester fee) or first months’ Harvard University Housing rent (if any), together with any associated insurance and/or meal plan charges

-For 2023-2024, tuition for the whole year and fall mandatory fees (as well as rent, if any, billed for fall residence hall or affiliated housing) must be paid in full before LL.M. students will be permitted to register for the fall semester.
-LL.M. students will also be responsible for spring mandatory fees and their spring semester residence hall fee or monthly Harvard University Housing rent when it is billed.
+For 2024-2025, tuition and mandatory fees for the whole year (as well as rent, if any, due for fall residence hall or affiliated housing) must be paid in full before LL.M. students will be permitted to register for the fall semester.
+LL.M. students will also be responsible for their spring semester residence hall fee or monthly Harvard University Housing rent when it is billed.
 S.J.D. students are billed by semester.

 Students who have a sponsoring organization that will be paying Harvard University directly for all or part of the student’s tuition and fees must complete and submit the Third-Party Billing Form (available on the Admitted Students website).
 The student’s sponsor will receive a separate billing statement and payment instructions from Harvard University’s Third-Party Billing Office.
 Students are responsible for paying the items on their student accounts that the sponsor will not be paying.
 In addition, if the student’s sponsor fails to pay the agreed-upon amount, the student is responsible for paying all charges remaining on the student’s account before the end of the academic year.
 Third-Party Billing Forms should be sent to: